-This article covers the treatment of acute otitis media, which is the most common ear infection of childhood.
-The symptoms include: ear pain, irritability, and fever.
-Babies and young children may pull at their ears, be restless, irritable or cranky, and feel generally unwell.
+This article covers the treatment of acute otitis media, an infection of the middle part of the ear.
+The symptoms of acute otitis media include ear pain, irritability, and fever.
+Babies and young children may be restless, irritable, or cranky; pull at their ears; and feel generally unwell.

 Otitis media usually develops as a complication of viral upper respiratory tract infections (colds and flus).
 It can also be caused by swimming in water infested with bacteria.

 Most cases of otitis media are viral in origin, but bacterial otitis media is possible.
-Bacterial ear infection should be suspected if fluid is leaking from the ear or if it was likely a result of swimming in water contaminated with bacteria.
+We suspect bacterial ear infection if fluid is leaking from the ear or if the infection was likely a result of swimming in water contaminated with bacteria.

-Natural treatment is preferable to conventional treatment for most cases of acute otitis media.
-Natural treatment focuses on healing the infection using internal herbal treatment and on relieving the pain and addressing the infection using external ear drops.
+In my opinion, natural treatment is preferable to conventional treatment for most cases of acute otitis media.
+Natural treatment focuses on healing the infection using internal herbal treatment and relieving the pain and addressing the infection using external ear drops.

 The conventional recommendation for ear infection treatment is watchful waiting and pain relief using acetaminophen or ibuprofen.
 This is because most ear infections resolve within 2-7 days with or without treatment.
 Antibiotics provide minimal to no benefit in most cases.

 However, there are some cases in which I would usually recommend antibiotics to my patients.

 - In children under two with an infection in both ears.

 - When there are indications that the infection is bacterial (pus or fluid leaking from the ear).